Sheila Ferguson: The Three Degrees

+In 2019, Sheila appeared on an interview with Jeremy Vine on his daytime TV show simply called Jeremy Vine where she expressed about how she felt so sorry about leaving The Three Degrees where they were like family, but was not sorry for raising her daughters despite the guilt that was bothering her for all these years.
+There was a short video clip shown in the interview showing her going for an exercise therapy session where she begins crying out loud saying, "I miss you" referring to missing The Three Degrees.
+She mentioned that because of the long period of time being with them for 20 years from the 1960s-80s, it was comparatively like a family and marriage that she just suddenly had to give up creating emotional heartbreaks.

 Solo

 In 1994, Ferguson appeared as a solo artist in the UK Singles Chart with her remake of the Three Degrees' hit "When Will I See You Again".
 It spent one week in that listing at number 60.

 In 2004, Ferguson released her debut solo album A New Kind of Medicine.
 She is also a lead on the original cast recording of Always and recorded two other albums Misty Blue...and More and Songs from Oh!
 What a Night.

 She featured in Star Alliance's recording of "He's a Runner" in 2006 and recorded "Fool of the Year" for the album Disco 2008, produced by Ian Levine.

 Ferguson has performed in multiple soul legend tours and appeared as the Acid Queen at the 50th anniversary of The Who at the O2 Shepherd's Bush Empire in November 2014.

 She starred in David Gest's (I've Had) the Time of My Life Tour! across September and October 2015, culminating in a performance at the Connaught Rooms, London, followed by performing at "The Legends of Soul Weekender" with Mary Wilson, Thelma Houston, Gwen Dickey and Jaki Graham in Skegness.

 In June 2016, Ferguson performed in a series of soul gigs ("A Night of Soul") in Cyprus with Andy Abraham.